What Children Need From Parents III: Beware the Extinction Burst!

 Popular culture gives us just enough information to be confused.

-Not surprisingly, many parents who have never taken a psychology course know that it is important to set limits on their children and to be consistent in enforcing those limits.
+Not surprisingly, many parents who have never taken a psychology course know it is important to set limits on their children and to be consistent in enforcing those limits.
 Despite this, a good many parents don’t have the strength of will to withstand the repeated pleading of their kids, or the energy to do so.

-If your child wants you to buy him a candy bar or a toy while you are in the store, many parents believe that it is simply easier to give in than to listen to the endless entreaties of their offspring.
+If your child wants you to buy him a candy bar or a toy while you are in the store, many parents believe it is simply easier to give in than to listen to the endless entreaties of their offspring.

 In some cases it can be too exhausting or overwhelming to have to deal with a persistent child, in other instances the parent might fear losing the child’s affection if the desired treat isn’t forthcoming, and in still other situations the parent feels guilty if he or she deprives the youngster of something.

-For all the reasons I’ve just mentioned, I always tell parents that before they intend to change their style from one that inconsistently reinforces their child’s misbehavior, they have to be strong enough and knowledgeable enough to be prepared for what comes next.
+For all the reasons I’ve just mentioned, I always tell parents before they intend to change their style from one that inconsistently reinforces their child’s misbehavior, they have to be strong enough and knowledgeable enough to be prepared for what comes next.

 And what comes next is something pretty powerful.